 Female athletes, especially those who play sports with twists and jumps such as soccer, basketball and volleyball, are three to four times more likely than men to tear the anterior cruciate ligament (ACL) in their knees.
 But women can learn ways to reduce their risk, says Dr. Berry.

-The physical medicine and rehabilitation department at Baylor Plano offers a six-week ACL Injury Prevention program for girls and women ages 13 and above.
+The physical medicine and rehabilitation department at Baylor Scott & White - Plano offers a six-week ACL Injury Prevention program for girls and women ages 13 and above.
 The program helps athletes improve overall, focusing on performance, agility, strength, speed and power.

 To learn more, call 1.800.4Baylor or visit baylorhealth.com/Plano.